Skip to main content

 This can be useful as a static redirect, or it can also be dynamic, depending on your firewall configuration.

-For example, if this Javascript is used on your redirect page, then once the user is authenticated with Knocknoc they will be sent back to the page they were trying to access.
+Useful for reverse proxies or websites, this Javascript can be used on your redirect page, then once the user is authenticated with Knocknoc they will be sent back to the page they were trying to access including the path.

 <script>